sergeyzolotukhin/learn-java-gradle/docs/aws/VPC.md

 You can specify the destination, port range, and protocol for each [outbound rule].

-The [security group] acts as a virtual [firewall]. by default, all is disabled take effect immediately
+The [security group] acts as a virtual [firewall]. by default, all inbound is disabled by default, all outbound is allowed take effect immediately

 security group <--many-to-many--> EC2 instance